 Common types of hay for horses

-- It’s not as straightforward as you may hope – there are lots of types of hays and lots of options.
+It’s not as straightforward as you may hope – there are lots of types of hays and lots of options.
+There are legume and grass hays, and cool season and warm season hays.
+Your horse’s medical history and nutritional needs will dictate what is best for your horse.

 Legume hays for horses – alfalfa and clover.

 - Alfalfa is high in calcium and protein, as well as Vitamin A, and has more calories than grass hay.
-This presents a problem, as there is so much calcium, your horse’s calcium and phosphorus ratio can be thrown off balance.
+This presents a problem, as there is so much calcium your horse’s calcium and phosphorus ratio can be thrown off balance.
 This must be supplemented with high phosphorus supplements or feed.
-This is also a reason that alfalfa is not good for young and growing horses.
+This is also why alfalfa is not good for young and growing horses.
 The imbalance can create too much growth too fast, and the development of bone can be influenced.

 You might have heard about alfalfa and gastric ulcers in horses.